adonisjs/v6-docs/content/docs/reference/commands.md

 </dl>

 ## build
-The `build` uses the [@adonisjs/assembler](https://github.com/adonisjs/assembler?tab=readme-ov-file#bundler) package to create the production build of your AdonisJS application.
+The `build` command uses the [@adonisjs/assembler](https://github.com/adonisjs/assembler?tab=readme-ov-file#bundler) package to create the production build of your AdonisJS application.
 The following steps are performed to generate the build.

 See also: [TypeScript build process](../fundamentals/typescript_build_process.md).